EngrIBGIT/Empowering-HR-Insight-Dynamic-Dashboard-Analysis-for-Peak-Performance-at-GreenTech-Innovation/README.md

 # Empowering-HR-Insight-Dynamic-Dashboard-Analysis-for-Peak-Performance-at-GreenTech-Innovation
 Hands-on HR Analytics experience by mastering data collection, cleaning, and modeling with Power BI.
 Analyzing employee performance, engagement, and growth at GreenTech Innovation, understanding how these metrics impact GreenTech Innovation business growth.
 Apply data-driven insights to real-world HR challenges, gaining valuable, transferable skills.

+## Introduction:
+This comprehensive HR analysis leverages data-driven insights to address the key challenges faced by GreenTech Innovation in employee performance, engagement, and growth.
+Utilizing Power BI, the analysis provides valuable insights and strategic recommendations to enhance HR management in a data-driven and effective manner.

 ## Project Focus:
 Applying data-driven insights to human resource challenges, equipping GreenTech Innovation with valuable skills transferable across industries.
 This analysis addresses the enhancement of employee performance, engagement, and growth.
 Addressing these HR challenges is crucial not only for maintaining a motivated and skilled workforce but also for sustaining the company's position as a leader in the GreenTech sector.

 ### Key Inquiries:
 1. Investigate employee engagement based on factors such as education qualification, age range, gender, marital status, recruitment source, and department.
 2. Examine the evolution of employee engagement over time.